apache/beam/README.md

         mvn -T 4 install

-After building and installing, the following command will execute the WordCount example using the DirectPipelineRunner on your local machine:
+After building and installing, you can execute the Wordcount and other example pipelines locally or in the cloud using `mvn` with command-line options.

+To execute the Wordcount pipeline locally (using the default `DirectPipelineRunner`) and write output to a local or Google Cloud Storage (GCS) location, use the following command-line syntax:

     mvn exec:java -pl examples \
     -Dexec.mainClass=com.google.cloud.dataflow.examples.WordCount \
-    -Dexec.args="--input=<INPUT FILE PATTERN> --output=<OUTPUT FILE>"
+    -Dexec.args=" ---output=[<LOCAL FILE> | gs://<OUTPUT PREFIX>]

-If you have been whitelisted for Alpha access to the Dataflow Service and followed the [developer setup](https://cloud.google.com/dataflow/java-sdk/getting-started#DeveloperSetup) steps, you can use the BlockingDataflowPipelineRunner to run the same program in the Google Cloud Platform (GCP):
+If you have been whitelisted for Alpha access to the Dataflow Service and followed the [developer setup](https://cloud.google.com/dataflow/java-sdk/getting-started#DeveloperSetup) steps, you can use the BlockingDataflowPipelineRunner to execute the Wordcount program in the Google Cloud Platform (GCP).
+In this case, you specify your project name, pipeline runner, the GCS staging location (staging location should be entered in the form of `gs://bucket/staging-directory`), and the GCS output (in the form of `gs://bucket/filename_prefix`).

     mvn exec:java -pl examples \
     -Dexec.mainClass=com.google.cloud.dataflow.examples.WordCount \
-    -Dexec.args="--project=<YOUR GCP PROJECT NAME> --stagingLocation=<YOUR GCS LOCATION> --runner=BlockingDataflowPipelineRunner"
+    -Dexec.args="--project=<YOUR GCP PROJECT NAME> --runner=BlockingDataflowPipelineRunner \

-Google Cloud Storage (GCS) location should be entered in the form of gs://bucket/path/to/staging/directory.
-Google Cloud Platform (GCP) project refers to its name (not number), which has been whitelisted for Cloud Dataflow.
+    --stagingLocation=<GCS STAGING LOCATION> --output=<GCS OUTPUT PREFIX>"

 Refer [here](https://cloud.google.com/) for instructions to get started with Google Cloud Platform.